Gullah Museum of Georgetown

 Hunnah!

-That’s the word for “Welcome” in the Gullah language created by enslaved Africans brought to coastal South Carolina during Colonial times.
+That’s the word for “Welcome” in the Gullah language created by enslaved Africans brought to the southeastern United States during the Colonial period.
 So Hunnah to the Gullah Museum!
-We’re located in historic downtown Georgetown, South Carolina.
-The Gullah Museum offers presentations on Gullah Geechee history, crop cultivation, animal husbandry, as well as distinctive arts, crafts, foodways, music, style of worship, naming practices, and language.
+We’re located in The Hub Shops, behind the Wells Fargo Bank, in historic downtown Georgetown, South Carolina.
+The Gullah Museum offers presentations on Gullah Geechee culture and history.
+We have displays on everything from the Gullah Language to rice culture to Gullah Geechee foodways to distinctive arts, crafts, music, and spiritual practices.
 Please note that there may be a small dog on the premises.
 (Her name is Harper Lee.)

 Testimonials